willdurand/Hateoas/README.md

 ```

 The `$hateoas` object is an instance of `JMS\Serializer\SerializerInterface`,
-part of the Serializer lib.
-Hateoas does not come with its own serializer, it
+part of the Serializer library.
+Hateoas does not come with its own serializer,
-simply hooks into the JMS Serializer one.
+it simply hooks into the JMS Serializer one.

 ```json
 {